Electrical, Business Tips

 “I’m going to say, ‘This is the age, this is the gender, this is the average household income, this is their credit score.’
 You should know more and more about who your real customers are, and then you focus on direct response … and branding.”

 Campriano improved his company’s electrical branding by getting to know his neighbors—and potential customers.
-He simply knocked on doors and offered to install free Ring doorbells to protect against porch thieves when he moved his family to Downey, Calif.
+He simply knocked on doors and offered to install free Ring doorbells to protect against porch thieves when he moved his family to Downey, Calif., to demonstrate that he was a qualified electrician.

 He also took an unconventional approach to electrical services during the Covid-19 global pandemic.
 Realizing people may be trying to store food in a second refrigerator or freezer—a problem he experienced himself—Campriano changed his advertising strategy to meet those customers’ needs.